Greginkansas/-openhab-openhab1wiki/FIND.md

 Retrieve FIND server from [Github](https://github.com/schollz/find/releases).
 For a Raspberry Pi, select the _arm_ binaries.
-If your Pi has WiFi and you want to use as a client for learning, too, then also retrieve and install the fingerprint client from this page.
+If your Pi has WiFi and you want to use it as a client for learning, too, then also retrieve and install the `fingerprint `client from this page.

 Some notes on using a Pi as a client:<br>
 Note it usually does not make much sense because usually you actually don't _move_ a Pi that's connected to mains power,